Auk-class minesweeper

-The Auk class were a class of minesweepers serving with the United States Navy and the Royal Navy during World War II.
-In total, there were 93 Auks built.
+The Auk class were a class of 93 minesweepers serving with the United States Navy and the Royal Navy during World War II.

 Design and development

-Prior to the United States entering World War II, they had produced two ships of the for testing and evaluation.
-From these two examples it was decided that the use of diesel-electric engines to power the ship and the minesweeping equipment, rather than separate geared diesel engines to propel the ship and diesel generators to energize the minesweeping equipment, would work better.
-The Royal Navy placed an order for 32 of these minesweepers from the United States, BAM-1 - BAM-32.
+Prior to the United States entering World War II, they had produced two ships of the for testing.
+From these two examples it was decided that the use of diesel-electric engines to power the ship and the minesweeping equipment, rather than separate geared diesel engines to propel the ship and diesel generators to operate the minesweeping equipment, would work better.
+The Royal Navy placed an order for 32 of these minesweepers from the United States, BAM-1 – BAM-32.
 Because of the additional equipment, the displacement was raised from 810 LT on the Ravens, to 890 LT on what would come to be known as the Auk class in the USN, and the Catherine class in the RN.

 The Auk class displaced 890 long tons, with a length of 221 ft 1 in, a beam of 32 ft 2 in, and a draft of 10 ft 9 in.
 They had a maximum speed of 18.1 kn.
 The Auks armament varied.
-All were equipped with a single 3 in gun on the bow, but many had their aft 3-inch gun removed or replaced by two 40 mm Bofors guns.
-Originally designed with four 20 mm Oerlikon cannons, some ships mounted as many as eight.
+All were equipped with a 3 in gun on the bow, but many had their aft 3-inch gun removed or replaced by two 40 mm Bofors guns.
+Originally designed with four 20 mm Oerlikon cannon, some ships mounted as many as eight.